Orthopaedic Journal of MP Chapter

 Keywords: Volar locking plate, distractor, distal end radius fracture, frykman type IV

-Address for Correspondence: Dr R S Bajoria, Department of Orthopaedics, Gajra Raja Medical College, Gwalior, M.P., India.
+R S Bajoria, Professor, Department of Orthopedics, Gajra Raja Medical College, Gwalior, Madhya Pradesh, India.

-How to site this article: Bhinde S, Bajoria R S, Kaushal A, A comparative study of outcome of distal radius fracture frykman type (IV-VIII) treated with distractor fixation versus volar plate.
-OrthopJMPC 2017;23(1):26-31.
+Bhinde S, Bajoria RS, Kaushal A, A comparative study of outcome of distal radius fracture frykman type (IV-VIII) treated with distractor fixation versus volar plate. ojmpc.
+2017;23(1):26-31.

 Introduction